-BlackBerry Curve 9320 shown in leaked renders while first BlackBerry 10 device rumored for October launchAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Curve 9320 shown in leaked renders while first BlackBerry 10 device rumored for October launchAlex Wagner - Editorial Director of News and Content

 Good news for BlackBerry fans today, as a double helping of RIM leaks have made their way online.
 First up, The Verge has gotten hold of some press renders of the BlackBerry Curve 9320 and, well, it looks quite a bit like one would expect a Curve to look.
 There's no mention of spec details with this latest leak, but a roadmap that surfaced back in January alleged that the 9320 could include features like a 2.44-inch 320x240 screen, 3.2-megapixel camera, 512MB RAM and ROM and HSPA support.